gluster/glusterdocs/docs/Administrator-Guide/Setting-Up-Clients.md

     five bricks, you need to have ports 49152 to 49156 open.

     From Gluster-10 onwards, the brick ports will be randomized.
-A port is randomly selected within the range of base_port to max_port as defined in glusterd.vol file and then assigned to the brick.
-For example: if you have five bricks, you need to have at least 5 ports open within the given range of base_port and max_port.
+A port is randomly selected within the range of `base-port` to `max-port` as defined in the glusterd.vol file and then assigned to the brick.
+For example: if you have five bricks, you need to have at least 5 ports open within the given range of `base-port` and `max-port`.
-    To reduce the number of open ports (for best security practices), one can lower the max_port value in the glusterd.vol file and restart glusterd to get it into effect.
+    To reduce the number of open ports (for best security practices), one can lower the `max-port` value in the glusterd.vol file and restart glusterd to get it into effect.

     You can use the following chains with iptables: